brvc-org/.github/README.md

-# Bitcoin Research & Ventures Company (BRVC)
+# Bitcoin Research & Ventures Company (BRVC) Prospectus

-Prospectus for a Bitcoin-, Ethereum-, USDC-, Dogecoin-, Bitcoin Cash-, Solana-backed r&d, manufacturing and ventures company, primarily using the BRVC Coin as utility, in the American states of Washington, Wyoming, Louisiana and Texas, with a planned backing of $2.5B to start
+A Bitcoin-, Ethereum-, USDC-, Dogecoin-, Bitcoin Cash-, Solana-backed r&d, manufacturing and ventures company, primarily using the BRVC Coin as utility, in the American states of Washington, Wyoming, Louisiana and Texas, with a planned backing of $2.5B to start

-Potential masthead:
+Tentative masthead:

 BITCOIN RESEARCH
 &
 VENTURES COMPANY

 SEATTLE | AUSTIN | CHEYENNE | LAFAYETTE